 You’ll need to create an account at Zapier.com if you don’t already have one.
 In many cases their free account can be sufficient for whatever purposes you’re trying to accomplish.

 (You can view their plans and pricing here.)

-- Add Subscriber - This option will add a subscriber into your Mobile Text Alerts database from your Trigger App.
+- Add Subscriber - This option will add a contact into your Mobile Text Alerts database from your Trigger App.

-- Send Message - This option will both add in a subscriber to your Mobile Text Alerts database and send them a message.
+- Send Message - This option will both add in a contact to your Mobile Text Alerts database and send them a message.

-- Remove Subscriber from Group - This option will remove a subscriber from a designated “group” in your Mobile Text Alerts database.
+- Remove Subscriber from Group - This option will remove a contact from a designated “group” in your Mobile Text Alerts database.

 - Delete All Scheduled Messages - This option will delete all messages currently scheduled for a particular number.

 Once you’re done setting up your zap you can turn it on and your app should connect with your Mobile Text Alerts account.

 If you’re running into issues with the connection you can check your Task History to see if any error messages are coming through.